\'Etale degree map and 0-cycles: Preliminaries

 and for $m<0$ the group $H^m_\et(X,\Q/\Z(n))$ vanishes, then we conclude that for such $m$ we have isomorphisms $H^m_L(X,\Z(n))\simeq H^m_L(X,\Q(n))$ i.e. the Lichtenbaum cohomology groups with integral coefficients are $\Q$-vector spaces, thus uniquely divisible groups.

-Now let us come-back to the Hochschild-Serre spectral sequence for Lichtenbaum cohomology.
-Assume that $X$ is a smooth projective geometrically integral $k-$variety of dimension $d$ with $k$ a perfect field of characteristic exponent $\tilde{p}$, and let $\bar{k}$ be an algebraic closure of $k$ with Galois group $G_k$ and denote $X_{\bar{k}}=X\times_{\spc(k)}\spc(\bar{k})$.
-For such $X$ consider the Hochschild-Serre spectral sequence
+Now let us return to the Hochschild-Serre spectral sequence for Lichtenbaum cohomology.
+Suppose $X$ is a smooth projective geometrically integral $k$-variation of dimension $d$ with $k$ a perfect field of characteristic exponent $p$, and let $\bar{k}$ be an algebraic closure of $k$ with Galois group $G_k$ and denote $X_{\bar{k}}=X\times_{\spc(k)}\spc(\bar{k})$.
+For such $X$ we consider a special case of the Hochschild-Serre spectral sequence (\ref{sshs})